Jimny tyre pressures

 The nicest thing about these style of auto/semi auto ones is you can screw one on a valve, go to the next tyre and work your way around and just let them do their thing.
 If they are repeatable then great, you’re on your way a bit quicker than manually fiddling.
 At that point you end up spending so much time unscrewing them, checking pressures etc you lose the efficiency gain of doing multiples at once.

-… that said! you can also DIY this for < $100 like I’ve done, and I’m really happy with mine.
+… that said! you can also DIY this for < $100 like I’ve done, and I’m really happy with one I made up for myself using a few air fittings.

 Inflating